SushritPasupuleti/fullstack-nativebase-app-boilerplate/README.md

 A Fullstack multiplatform application boilerplate for Expo and Next.js with NativeBase to reuse frontend code/designs.

+Projects you should look into:

+- [Solito](https://solito.dev/): To generate a similar monorepo as well as to perform navigation and routing that works with both Next.js and Expo.
+(The MVP of this approach).

+- [NativeBase](https://nativebase.io/): For their excellent UI library that can be used in both Expo and Next.js (The next candidate for MVP).

+- [Turborepo](https://turborepo.org/): To work with monorepos.

 ## Setup

 Install dependencies (first run only):